Kiritiaajd/kiritiaajd/README.md

    - Proficient in using **PyTorch**, **TensorFlow**, and **Scikit-Learn** for model building, along with tools like **Docker** and **Apache Airflow** for deployment and orchestration.
    - Excellent problem-solving skills, with a drive to **innovate** and push the boundaries of AI capabilities.

-- **Fun Fact**: I love solving complex mathematical problems and exploring creative ways to apply AI in diverse industries, from healthcare to retail.
+- **Fun Fact**: I love solving complex mathematical problems and exploring creative ways to apply AI in diverse industries, from healthcare to retail and finance.
 I am also an active contributor to open-source projects and enjoy learning new techniques to stay ahead in the fast-paced world of AI and machine learning.

 ## 💻 **Tech Stack**